 Prepare Your Trip

-The forum organizers and secretariat cannot take any responsibility for accidents that may occur during a participant’s stay in Perth.
-Participants are strongly recommended to take out their own personal travel insurance (medical, personal accident, and luggage) for the duration of their trip in their home countries prior to departure.
+The forum organizers and secretariat cannot take any responsibility for accidents that may occur during the travel.
+We strongly encourage purchasing travel insurance (medical, personal accident, and luggage) before the trip.

-You are able to use the internet with PASSCODE in the Lecture & Session Room and your room during the forum.
+You may use the internet with a PASSCODE during the forum.
 Please find the information at the registration office.

 English is the official language of the forum.

 Messages/Lost & Found

 If you lost something or need some help, please approach the registration office in the venue.

 Tipping is voluntary and is reward for the good service.
 It’s not an obligation.